FlowFuse/nr-assistant/README.md

 # FlowFuse Node-RED Assistant

-A Node-RED plugin to assist FlowFuse users.
+A plugin to bring AI assistance to your Node-RED flow building.

-**This plugin can only be used within FlowFuse-managed Node-RED instances.**
+This plugin is preinstalled in Node-RED instances hosted and managed by the FlowFuse platform.

+It can also be installed locally for use outside of FlowFuse - but does require a FlowFuse Cloud user account.

 FlowFuse is the Industrial application platform for building and operating custom industrial solutions that digitalize processes and operations.
 It integrates seamlessly into both IT and OT environments, leveraging Node-RED to enable teams to connect, collect, transform, and visualize data from industrial systems.
 Companies use FlowFuse to manage, scale, and secure their Node-RED-based applications across industrial environments.